bids-standard/bids-starter-kit/_sources/tutorials/ieeg.md

 The top level (project) of a BIDS folder must contain a dataset_description.json file, a README, and a CHANGES file.
 In addition, there are a set of sub-folders, one per subject, that contain all data from a given subject.
-These must be named according to the convention “sub-<label>”.
-Within these folders there is an optional “session” folder (called “ses-<label>”) and finally a collection of “acquisition folders” that correspond to datasets from different modalities (such as functional imaging, EEG, and iEEG data) that corresponds to this dataset.
-In our example, there is a folder called “ieeg” that stores all iEEG data for the subject, for example:
+These must be named according to the convention `sub-<label>`.
+Within these folders there is an optional "session" folder (called `ses-<label>`) and finally a collection of "acquisition folders" that correspond to datasets from different modalities (such as functional imaging, EEG, and iEEG data) that corresponds to this dataset.
+In our example, there is a folder called `ieeg` that stores all iEEG data for the subject, for example:

 ```